junxit/us-congress-bills-116/metadata.md

 - 2019-03-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2328)
 - 2019-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2328)
 - 2019-03-06 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-07-16 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2019-09-19 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 116-108.
+- 2019-09-19 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with an amendment in the nature of a substitute.
+With written report No. 116-108.
+- 2019-09-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 208.